 No fun – and very little TIME for fun.

 So it’s been fun to start working our way through everything from crystal-making kits to slime-making kits to calligraphy kits in the past few months!

 The calligraphy, though, was especially fun.
-Sarah and I sat down together and spent literally several hours doing different projects together.
+Ashar and I sat down together and spent literally several hours doing different projects together.

-I used to do calligraphy when I was about Sarah’s age – I was basically insane about my handwriting, so it was a natural step in my world!
+I used to do calligraphy when I was about Ashar’s age – I was basically insane about my handwriting, so it was a natural step in my world!

-For Sarah, who could not possibly care any less about the neatness of her writing, the motivation is much more creative: To experiment with different inks and different ink-delivery mechanisms!
+For Ashar, who could not possibly care any less about the neatness of her writing, the motivation is much more creative: To experiment with different inks and different ink-delivery mechanisms!

-In fact, it was the quill that prompted Sarah to start writing the Constitution.
+In fact, it was the quill that prompted Ashar to start writing the Constitution.
 I didn’t suggest that – I just looked over and there she was, “We the People”-ing!

 She’s also on a rather ninja-ish kick lately, so here’s Joe.
 He’s a ninja created with the calligraphy brush.
 Doesn’t he look stealthy and, uh, stuff?

-And, lest you think that I was raising a Constitutional scholar, after doing the first part, Sarah decided to improvise and go for a sci-fi theme.
+And, lest you think that I was raising a Constitutional scholar, after doing the first part, Ashar decided to improvise and go for a sci-fi theme.